-In medicine, the term contraception is given to those products which facilitate sexual intercourse by limiting the likelihood of pregnancy.
+In medicine, the term contraception is given to those products that prevent pregnancy as a consequence of sexual intercourse.
 There are two main types: barrier contraception, such as condoms, caps and diaphragms; and hormonal contraception, which can take the form of pills, patches and insertable devices.
 While condoms serve a purpose in preventing the spread of STIs, the sole objective of hormonal contraceptives is to avert the user from becoming pregnant.

 Depending on the method employed, contraception usually involves one of two popular approaches.
 Barrier contraception prevents sperm from entering the womb by blocking it, and thereby preventing it from fertilising an egg.
 Hormonal contraception, however, prevents pregnancy in a different way.